ApoorvaBelsare999/Finance-Chatbot/README.md

 # Finance-Chatbot
-Chatbot  to help understanding investments.
+Chatbot  to help understanding investment in terms of:
+What is an investment,
+Importance of investments ,etc.